In Pakistan clashes, Khan showed he commands huge crowds. What's driving them?

 The turmoil this week has placed the government, security forces and judiciary in a tough position.

 While Khan's supporters haven't brought Pakistan to a standstill, they have disrupted daily life.
-Educational institutions have shuttered temporarily, consumer spending has fallen as people stay home, industry has slowed, daily governance has ground to a halt, and the suspension of mobile networks has impacted services like food delivery and ride-hailing apps.
+Educational institutions have shuttered temporarily, consumer spending has fallen as people stay home, industry has slowed, daily governance has ground to a halt, while the suspension of mobile internet has impacted services like food delivery and ride-hailing apps.

 Khan's arrest and what critics view as the government’s fixation on him have only stoked the passions of his loyalists, who say they are prepared to do anything to save him.